chrisimmel/calliope/docs/stories.md

 has an unfortunate tendency to wander into nerdy programmery jargon for long spans of time.

-### continuous_v1
+### continuous-v1
-Builds on `continuous_v0`, but is meant to be used with larger text prompts and the GPT-3 models (e.g., `text_to_text_model_config = "openai_curie"`).
+Builds on `continuous-v0`, but is meant to be used with larger text prompts and the GPT-3 models (e.g., `text_to_text_model_config = "openai_curie"`).
-Hasn't been tuned, and produces highly erratic results for now.